-Indica tors Accumptions/ Results Chain Indicators Baseline Target MOV-Means of Verification Assumptions/ Risks Main Act ivities and results • 1.1.1 • stakeholders, and a broad-based nati itisation and the review and drafting of n platform set up, with 1.1.2 • • I institutional collaboration across sect and Planning of GLSC Board of Directors d measures identified for 1.1.3 get regions and constraints and response of tenure in line with national commit gaps, enhance synergies 1.1.4 - ordinating role in SLDM by mid-2018, inc cy, responsiveness to public enquiry. cluding institutional mecha nisms, interlinked spatial 1.1.5 Inter-sectoral mechanism ope other land-related instruments • land policy development, spec ific revisions to laws and policies and i ncentive measures, in line with VGGT, LDN-TSP and 1.1.6 · · · · • • • ne UNCCD, organised in close consultat d NAP and enhancing synergy with UNF and RCU (including LDN 1.1.7 mapping and analysis, dynamic • • level decision making(including data nd adapted technologies as well as onli through systems, managen spatial data information Multi-stakeholder platform and events for awareness raising on SDLM policy and governance Develop business plan (including revenue collection, services payment, human resources allocations, roles and responsibilities, etc.) Report(s) with recommendations Weak governance of tenure, VGGT little known or applied Land investments /development leading to degradation and inequity Land Cadastre and registers incomplete and records in hard copy Multi-stakeholder events conducted on Guyana land policy and VGGT and RAI principles (at least 2 national 2018-2019 and 3 in target regions 2019-2020) GLSC long term business plan, including financial sustainability strategy drafted and adopted by GLSC Board for implementation by Reports of GLSC on awareness raising events Financial survey, process and system issues reported Information on VGGT and RAI principles delivered via various platforms Existence of political will to take action on existing land governance
+Indica tors 21 Results Chain Indicators Baseline 22 Target MOV-Means of Verification Assumptions/ Risks Main Act ivities and results · 1.1.1 • stakeholders, and a broad-based nati itisation and the review and drafting of • on platform set up, with 1.1.2 .2 The effectiveness of existing policies, legislation, financial sustainability plan, strategic plans and institutional collaboration across sectors and levels reviewed and measures identified for enhancing the SLDM enabling environment by end 2019, supported by Sub-committee for Policy and Planning of GLSC Board of Directors.
+1.1.3 get regions and constraints and response of tenure in line with national commitr l gaps, enhance synergies 1.1.4 • • ordinating role in SLDM by mid-2018,in cy, responsiveness to public enquiry. cluding institutional mecha nisms, interlinked spatial 1.1.5 Inter-sectoral mechanism ope other land-related instruments • land policy development, spec ific revisions to laws and policies and i ncentive measures, in line with VGGT, LDN-TSP and 1.1.6 · · · · ne UNCCD, organised in close consultat d NAP and enhancing synergy with UNF t and RCU (including LDN 1.1.7 mapping and analysis, dynamic - - • level decision making(including data nd adapted technologies as well as onli • through systems, managem 2 Enhanced land governance regulatory and financial spatial data information nent and enhanced nal capacities.
+Multi-stakeholder platform and events for awareness raising on SLDM policy and governance Develop business plan (including revenue collection, services payment, human resources allocations, roles and responsibilities, etc.) Report(s) with recommendations for action on tenure security and Weak governance of tenure, VGGT little known or applied Land investments /development leading to degradation and inequity Land Cadastre and registers incomplete and records in hard copy Multi-stakeholder events conducted on Guyana land policy and VGGT and RAI principles (at least 2 national 2018-2019 and 3 in target regions 2019-2020) GLSC long term business plan, including financial sustainability strategy drafted and adopted by GLSC Board for implementation by Reports of GLSC on awareness raising events Financial survey, process and system issues reported Information on VGGT and RAI principles delivered via various platforms Existence of political will to take action on existing land governance